-Municipal Employees'-The discount rate used to measure the total pension liability as of December 31, 2019 and 2018 was 7.00%.
+Municipal Employees'-The Single discount rate used to measure the total pension liability as of December 31, 2020 and 2019, was 7.0%.
 The projection of cash flows used to determine the discount rate assumed plan member contributions will be made according to the contribution rate applicable for each member's tier and that employer contributions will be made as specified by Public Act 100-0023.
 For this purpose, only employer contributions that are intended to fund benefits of current plan members and their beneficiaries are included.
 Projected employer contributions and contributions from future plan members that are intended to fund the service costs of future plan members and their beneficiaries are not included.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Laborers'-A Single Discount Rate of 7.00% and 7.11% was used to measure the total pension liability as of December 31, 2019 and 2018, respectively.
-This Single Discount Rate was based on an expected rate of return on pension plan investments of 7.25% as of December 31, 2019 and 2018, and a municipal bond rate of 2.75% and 3.71% as of December 31, 2019 and 2018, respectively (based on the rate closest to but not later than the measurement date of the "20-Year Municipal GO AA Index" rate from Fidelity Index).
+Laborers'-A Single Discount Rate of 6.84% and 7.00% was used to measure the total pension liability as of December 31, 2020 and 2019, respectively.
+This Single Discount Rate was based on an expected rate of return on pension plan investments of 7.25% as of December 31, 2020 and 2019, and a municipal bond rate of 2.00% and 2.75% as of December 31, 2020 and 2019, respectively (based on the rate closest to but not later than the measurement date of the "20-Year Municipal GO AA Index" rate from Fidelity Index).
 The projection of cash flows used to determine this Single Discount Rate assumed that plan member contributions will be made at the current contribution rate and that employer contributions will be made at under the statutory funding policy.
-Based on these assumptions, the pension plan's fiduciary net position and future contributions were sufficient to finance the benefit payments through the year 2073 (for the 2019 valuation) and the year 2072 (for the 2018 valuation).
+Based on these assumptions, the pension plan's fiduciary net position and future contributions were sufficient to finance the benefit payments through the year 2073 (for the 2020 and 2019 valuations).
 As a result, the long-term expected rate of return on pension plan investments was applied to projected benefit payments through the year 2073, and the municipal bond rate was applied to all benefit payments after that date.